mverboom/asker/Readme.md

 The size in number of characters for the input field.

+*id* (optional)

+Assign an id to the item that can be referenced from a cascading style sheet for formatting.

 **Text to display**

 This text will be prepended to the input box.
 This text can contain variables that will be expanded.